yuriassis/shortcut-hub/README.md

 - 🟢 **Online**: Backend is running and ready
 - 🔴 **Offline**: Backend is not accessible
 - 🟡 **Checking**: Verifying connection status
+- **System Info**: Displays platform and architecture when connected

 ## Configuration

 ### Data Storage

-Shortcuts are automatically saved to a JSON file on the server for persistence:
+Shortcuts are automatically saved using a dual-storage system:
-- **Primary storage**: `server/shortcuts.json` (created automatically)
+- **Primary storage**: `server/shortcuts.json` (auto-created if missing)
 - **Backup storage**: Browser localStorage (fallback when server is offline)
 - **Auto-sync**: Changes are saved immediately to both locations

 The app will:
-1. Load shortcuts from the server JSON file on startup
-2. Fall back to localStorage if the server is offline
+1. **Smart Loading**: Try server first, fallback to localStorage
-3. Migrate localStorage shortcuts to the server when it comes online
+2. **Auto-migration**: Move localStorage data to server when available
-4. Keep both storage methods synchronized
+3. **Real-time Sync**: Save changes to both storage methods instantly
+4. **Offline Support**: Continue working when server is unavailable
+5. **Data Recovery**: Automatically restore from backup when server returns

 ### Environment Variables